tannerhelland/PhotoDemon/README.md

 * PhotoDemon isn't designed for OSes other than Microsoft Windows.
 A compatibility layer like Wine (http://www.winehq.org/) may allow it to work on OSX, Linux, or BSD systems, but program stability and performance may suffer.

 ### Contributions
 PhotoDemon is maintained by a single individual with a family to support.
-The software is provided free-of-charge under a permissive open-source license.

 If you would like to make a small donation to support ongoing development, please visit:

 http://photodemon.org/donate/

-A full list of (awesome!) contributors is available in AUTHORS.md.
+A full list of (wonderful!) contributors is available in AUTHORS.md.

 ### How is PhotoDemon and its source code licensed?